vmagelo/msdocs-django-three-azure-services/README.md

 * Note that for troubleshooting [DEBUG_PROPAGATE_EXCEPTIONS](https://docs.djangoproject.com/en/4.0/ref/settings/#debug-propagate-exceptions) can be useful to switch to True.

 * `Debug = False` should be always on for production settings, but for troubleshooting, setting to `True` may help if you're stuck.
+In particular, if your code has a circular import, it will only be flagged when `Debug=False`.

 * Read the Django tips on the [Oryx GitHub page](https://github.com/microsoft/Oryx/wiki/Django-Tips).
 Oryx is the build system used to compile Django source code into runnable artifacts in App Service.